Arch Linux with Hyprland: A Beginner's Guide

 First, you need to download the Arch Linux ISO image from the Arch Linux website.
 You can download the ISO image from the Arch Linux website by clicking on the download link on the Arch Linux website.

-Then, use Ventoy
+Second, use Ventoy

 to burn the ISO image to the USB drive.
-You can download Ventoy from ths website .
+You can download Ventoy from this website .
 Once you have downloaded Ventoy, you can craete bootable USB, then copy the ISO file to this.

-Second, plug the USB drive into the computer that you want to install Arch Linux on.
+Third, plug the USB drive into the computer that you want to install Arch Linux on.
 Then, you need to boot the computer from the USB drive.
 You can do this by restarting the computer and pressing the boot menu key when the computer starts up.
 The boot menu key is usually F12, but it can vary depending on the computer.
 Once you have booted the computer from the USB drive, you need to select the Arch Linux installation option from the boot menu.

-Now, started to install Arch Linux on your computer.
+Finally, started to install Arch Linux on your computer.
 You can follow the Arch Linux installation guide to install Arch Linux on your computer.

 # Increase the font size